Oatmeal Cream Pies

 - Place on the prepared baking sheet, leaving about an inch of space between each cookie.
 Once you’ve filled up a baking sheet, set the remaining dough aside for the second batch.
 Put the baking sheet in the oven and cook for 10-12 minutes, until the cookies are just lightly golden around the edges.
 Let the cookies cool for 5 minutes before transferring them to a wire rack to cool completely.

-- For the Buttercream Filling: Place the Splenda Sugar Blend and cornstarch in a food processor and blend on high speed for about 1 minute, until the texture is similar to powdered sugar.
+- For the Buttercream Filling: Place the Splenda Magic Baker and cornstarch in a food processor and blend on high speed for about 1 minute, until the texture is similar to powdered sugar.
 Set aside.

 - In the bowl of a stand mixer fitted with the whisk attachment, beat the room temperature butter on high speed until creamy and fluffy, about 1 minute.
 Add the confectioners’ sugar, then beat on low speed to incorporate the sugar into the butter, gradually increasing the speed to medium as the sugar is incorporated.
 Add the heavy cream, vanilla extract, and a pinch of salt, continuing to beat the mixture on medium speed until it’s very fluffy, 1 to 2 minutes.